Throw Builder Class¶

 One approach to creating common features is to add nested

--statements instead of creating subclasses.
+if-statements instead of creating subclasses.
 In our example, we

-might have elected to add if
+might have elected to add if-statements to determine if

 this was a variable-odds outcome, and then determine which of